dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

         .. tab-item:: Windows

-            1. Press "CTRL" + "Shift" +"p"
+            1. Press :kbd:`Ctrl+Shift+P`
-            2. Type "Python: Select Interpreter" and press once this shows up under the options
+            2. Type *Python: Select Interpreter* and press :kbd:`Enter` once this shows up under the options

             .. image:: ../images/VScode_windows2.png
                         :width: 450
                         :align: center
                         :alt: IDLE Shell

-            3. Choose the option similar to "Python 3.11.5 ('base')".
+            3. Choose the option similar to ``Python 3.11.5 ('base')``.
 You may have a different version of Python on your own PC.

             .. image:: ../images/VScode_windows3.png